Help with international payments

 - Currency you wish to pay in

-- Beneficiary’s account.
+- The recipient’s account number.
 The IBAN is required for payments to Europe and some countries outside of Europe.

 Sending an amount over NOK 100 000?

-The authorities require details of international transactions that exceed NOK 100 000.
+The authorities require information about international transactions that exceed NOK 100 000.
 This is to help prevent money laundering.

 Exchange amount and price:

-Exchange rate shown when payment is registered is a provisional rate calculation.
-The rate is constantly fluctuating, and the actual rate will be set when the payment is posted.
+Currency prices that are shown when the payment is registered are a provisional calculation of the price.
+The price is constantly fluctuating, and the actual price is set when the payment is posted.

 Currency converter: